 A fishing village 2 km south of Kovalam, the Vizhinjam harbor is a natural port and one of the busiest fishing harbors in the district.

 There are rock-cut sculptures of the 18th century in the cave temple at Vizhinjam.
 The granite cave here encloses a one-celled shrine with a loose sculpture of Vinandhara Dakshinamurthi.
 The outer wall of the cave depicts half-complete reliefs of the Hindu God Siva with Goddess Parvathi.
 Open 0900 – 1800 hrs.
 Closed on Mondays

 - Vizhinjam Marine Aquarium:

-Located near Theatre Junction, the aquarium which houses a rich treasure of marine wealth has perfected the Image Pearl production technique, by which a mould of any shape made of shell cement is implanted into the pearl oyster.
-In 2-3 months a pearl in the shape of the mould will be ready.
+Located near Theatre Junction, the aquarium which houses a rich treasure of marine wealth has perfected the Image Pearl production technique, by which a mold of any shape made of shell cement is implanted into the pearl oyster.
+In 2-3 months a pearl in the shape of the mold will be ready.
 (Open 0900 – 1800 hrs)

 - Adults: Rs.20

 - Children: Rs.10.